Category: Budapest 2

 We reach the top of Castle hill (made of limestone, it rises 550 feet above the Danube).
 The old town around here is the heart of tourism within the city.

-These statues outside Buda Castle are probably in the best 5 I have seen anywhere in the world.
+These statues outside Buda Castle are probably in the top 5 I have seen anywhere in the world.

 The Royal Palace was completed in 1424.
 Today it houses the Hungarian National Gallery, the Budapest History Museum and the National Library.